cockroachdb/docs/v1.0/cluster-setup-troubleshooting.md

 ### 1. Start a Single-Node Cluster

-1. Stop any running `cockroach` processes and remove any old data:
+1. Terminate any running `cockroach` processes and remove any old data:

     ~~~ shell
     $ pkill -9 cockroach